mpeterv/argparse/docsrc/callbacks.rst

 Command actions
 ^^^^^^^^^^^^^^^

-Actions for parsers and commands are simply callbacks invoked after parsing, with the argument table as the only argument.
+Actions for parsers and commands are simply callbacks invoked after parsing, with result table and command name as the arguments.
 Actions for nested commands are called first.

 .. code-block:: lua
    :linenos:

-   local install = parser:command("install"):action(function(args)
+   local install = parser:command("install"):action(function(args, name)
-      print("Running install...")
+      print("Running " .. name)
       -- Use args here
    )